-So much so that we have learned to become suspicious of and even cynical about anything that sounds too good to be true.
-I got a phone call last week from a stranger who informed me that I may have won \$5,000, and I immediately hung up.
-We don't trust people who say to us, "Boy have I got some good news for you!"
-Or, "I'd like to offer you something that could change your life for the better."
+Here's what I mean: We live in a culture that has mastered the art of making the mundane seem sensational.
+So much so that we have learned to become suspicious of and cynical about anything that sounds too good to be true.

+I got a phone call from someone with a foreign accent who informed me that I had just won \$5,000.
+I immediately hung up without saying a word.
+Because I've learned not to trust people who say to me, "I've got an offer for you that you cannot refuse!
+I've got something to give you that will totally change your life!"

-So, I think I understand why some of you might be leery and perhaps even a bit putoff when someone like me says to you that your response to Jesus is the most important and consequential thing about you.
-How does a two-thousand-year-old story possibly have relevance to real life circumstances like raising a family, building a business, putting bread on the table, strained relationships, pressing needs, nagging problems, and recurring fears?
+So, I think I understand why some of you might be leery and even a bit put-off when I say that your response to Jesus is the most important and consequential thing about you.
+How does a two-thousand-year-old story possibly have relevance to real life circumstances like the challenge of raising a family in the 21st century, the rising cost of living, strained relationships, addictive behavior, guilt, loneliness, emptiness, and fear?

 It's because the angels declared that this story is "good news of great joy which shall be for all people" (Luke 2:10).
 That includes you.
 This story has the answers to the questions you've been asking about the ultimate issues of life.
 This story has the solutions to your greatest problems.
 Because the answers and solutions you are looking for are found in Jesus.

-You see, that baby who was lying in a manger, who lived thirty-three years on this planet, who died on a cross for your sins, who rose from the dead and is now exalted in heaven at the Father's right hand, is God's provision for every single need that you have your felt needs and even the needs that you don't even know you have.
+That baby who was lying in a manger, who lived thirty-three years on this planet, who died on a cross for your sins, who rose from the dead and is now exalted in heaven at the Father's right hand, is God's provision for your ultimate needs.

-He's God's provision for the guilt and shame you experience because of your sin and wrongdoing, because He bore your sins in His body on the cross and paid the price for your guilt and shame, satisfying God's justice and enabling you to be forgiven and pardoned and declared righteous in his sight.
+He's God's provision for the guilt and shame you experience because of your sin and wrongdoing, because he bore your sins in His body on the cross and paid the price for your guilt and shame, satisfying God's justice and enabling you to be forgiven by God and declared righteous in His sight.

-Jesus is God's provision for your loneliness and your longing for unconditional love and friendship, because He's proven by His life and death that there's nothing He wouldn't do for you.
-The Bibles says, "This is love: Not that we loved God but that he loved us and gave his Son as an atoning sacrifice for our sins" (1 John 3:17).
-And the reason He did this is so we could be God's friends and enjoy a relationship of love and intimacy with Him that gets better and better for all eternity.
+Jesus is God's provision for your craving for unconditional love and friendship because He's proven by His life and death that there's nothing he wouldn't do for you.
+Jesus said, "Greater love has no one than this, that He lay down His life for His friends" (John 15:13).
+And John, one of His disciples, said, "This is love: Not that we loved God but that He loved us and gave His Son as an atoning sacrifice for our sins" (1 John 4:9).
+He did this so we could be God's friends and enjoy His unconditional love for all eternity.

-Jesus is God's provision for your fear of death, because Jesus defeated the powers of sin and Satan on the cross, and He dealt a fatal blow to our ultimate enemy, death, when He rose from the dead.
+Jesus is God's provision for your fear of death because Jesus defeated the powers of sin and Satan on the cross, and then dealt a fatal blow to our ultimate enemy, death, when He rose from the dead.
 Jesus has been victorious!
 Jesus has been crowned the King of kings and Lord of lords, and Jesus will one day return to establish His kingdom of righteousness on this earth, where sin and sorrow will be eradicated, and where He will reign in unrivaled splendor and majesty.
 Jesus offers real hope-a hope that includes eternal life for those who believe in Him.